VictorSalvadori/VictorSalvadori/README.md

 - 👋 Hi, I’m @VictorSalvadori
 - 👀 I’m interested in Data analysis, computer science and hockey 🏒🏒🏒
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me victorsalvadorimoura@gmail.com

 <!---
 VictorSalvadori/VictorSalvadori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.